It's our 40th Birthday! Take a look at our birthday offers page here

 Walking Vs Cycling the Camino

-You don't have to walk the Camino de Santiago, cycling is an acceptable way of completing this pilgrimage.
-In order to get your certificate at the end all you need to prove is you've done at least 100km of walking or 200km of cycling to get there.
-Both modes, however, share the awe-inspiring beauty of the Camino, including ancient churches, rustic villages, and breathtaking landscapes.
+You don't have to walk the Camino de Santiago, cycling is an accepted and wonderful way of completing this pilgrimage.
+In order to get your certificate at the end, you must be able to prove that you have completed at least 100km of walking or 200km of cycling to get there.
+Both methods share the awe-inspiring beauty and incredible achievement of completing the Camino.

 Walking the Camino